A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 Beyond Spotify: The Transparency Crisis in Music

 Major labels often preach “artist-first” values in public statements, press releases, and conference panels.
 They then maintain strict opacity/privacy (take your pick) rules regarding the details of any contracts.
 They spend millions on corporate social responsibility (CSR) marketing campaigns about supporting creators, whilst simultaneously fighting streaming reform legislation, behind closed doors.
 The UK Parliament’s 2021 streaming inquiry was revealing of this.
 When questioned directly, label executives literally couldn’t (or wouldn’t) explain their own royalty calculation methods.
-That’s not accidental confusion, that’s deliberate obfuscation.
+That isn’t a systems glitch; it’s confusion by inherent design.
 They do not like sharing the data that they are heavily reliant on.

 Streaming platforms promise and value “pro-rata” or “user-centric” payment models in their marketing materials.
 But, they provide minimal transparency about how payments are actually calculated.
 Algorithm decisions that directly affect artist incomes often happen with zero public knowledge or accountability.
 No oversight, no appeals process, no explanation when your track suddenly stops getting recommended.
 Spotify’s Discovery Mode trades royalties for exposure, but artists can’t audit whether that trade was even remotely worth it.
 You just get lower payments and a vague promise of “increased reach.”
 Well, what does that mean?
 Shouldn’t we all just know?

 Music publishers and collection societies create ‘black box’ royalties where songwriters receive statements they literally cannot decipher.
 I’ve often sat with clients trying to understand PRS statements that might as well be written in computer code.
 Collection societies struggle with transparency.
-In June 2025, the Guardian reported that PRS had lost track of millions of pounds in unclaimed royalties.
+In June 2025, a Guardian piece highlighted how PRS had misplaced track of millions in unclaimed royalties, money technically belonging to writers, just sitting in limbo.
 Mechanical royalty calculations also remain mysterious, even to industry professionals who’ve worked in publishing for decades.

 Spotify is just the latest flashpoint, and it’s catching fire because several things aligned.
 The military AI investment made the hypocrisy visible and undeniable.
 You can’t claim to support artists while your CEO funds weapons systems.
 Artists, finally, have enough alternative platforms to make boycotts financially viable rather than potentially career ending.
 Gen Z and Millennial artists prioritise values alignment differently than previous generations.
 They’ll take less money for more integrity.
 And social media makes collective action easier to organise than it was even five years ago.